constancehermit/MindGarden/content/garden/how-to-cultivate-an-environment-in-which-creativity-and-innovation-thrive.md

 We know that today's *"dynamic and hypercompetitive environments have rendered continuous improvements through learning, change, and innovation imperative to organizational success."* <a href="#Psychological-safety-a-meta-analytic-review-and-extension">[3]</a> and also that *"people tend to act in ways that inhibit learning when they face the potential for threat or embarrassment"* <a href="#Psychological-Safety-and-Learning-Behavior-in-Work-Teams">[2]</a>.

-Psychological safety has a real impact on team performance.
+Information sharing and learning behaviour have a real impact on team performance, so *"psychological safety appears to be an important consideration for organizations attempting to maintain competitiveness."* <a href="#Psychological-safety-a-meta-analytic-review-and-extension">[3]</a>

-So - How can we help everyone feel safe?
+If we want better outcomes, we should nurture our culture accordingly.

 ## Cultivating psychological safety